 For operational and analytical purposes the World Bank's main criterion for classifying economies is gross national income (GNI) per capita (calculated by the World Bank Atlas method).
 Every economy is classified as low income, middle income (subdivided into lower middle and upper middle), or high income.
 For income classifications see the map on the inside front cover and the list on the front cover flap.
 Low- and middle-income economies are sometimes referred to as developing economies.
 The term is used for convenience; it is not intended to imply that all economies in the group are experiencing similar development or that other economies have reached a preferred or final stage of development.
 Note that classification by income does not necessarily reflect development status.
 Because GNI per capita changes over time, the country composition of income groups may change from one edition of World Development Indicators to the next.
-Once the classification is fixed for an edition, based on GNI per capita in the most recent year for which data are available (2008 in this edition), all historical data presented are based on the same country grouping.
+Once the classification is fixed for an edition, based on GNI per capita in the most recent year for which data are available (2009 in this edition), all historical data presented are based on the same country grouping.

-Low-income economies are those with a GNI per capita of \$975 or less in 2008.
-Middle-income economies are those with a GNI per capita of more than \$975 but less than \$11,906.
-Lower middle-income and upper middle-income economies are separated at a GNI per capita of \$3,855.
-High-income economies are those with a GNI per capita of \$11,906 or more.
-The 16 participating member countries of the euro area are presented as a subgroup under high-income economies.
+Low-income economies are those with a GNI per capita of \$995 or less in 2009.
+Middle-income economies are those with a GNI per capita of more than \$995 but less than \$12,196.
+Lower middle-income and upper middle-income economies are separated at a GNI per capita of \$3,945.
+High-income economies are those with a GNI per capita of \$12,196 or more.
+The 17 participating member countries of the Euro area are presented as a subgroup under high-income economies.
+Estonia joined the Euro area on January 1, 2011.